Where should you go in Scotland? What are the most beautiful parts?

 The Shetland Islands are almost another country.
-The subarctic archipelago North of Scotland is attractive from wildlife and archeology lovers.
+The subarctic archipelago North of Scotland is attractive for wildlife and archeology lovers.

 Further west from the Isle of Skye, its main islands are Lewis and Harris.

-Highlights include historical site such as the Callanish Standing Stones and stunning white sand beaches.
+Highlights include historical sites such as the Callanish Standing Stones and stunning white sand beaches.

-Between Inverness and Edinburgh the Western highland offers a different mountainous landscape from the rest of the highlands.
+Between Inverness and Edinburgh, the Western highlands offers a different mountainous landscape than the rest of the highlands.